zydou/arti/doc/dev/notes/rpc-connect-sketch.md

 we use colon-separated paths on Unix, and semicolon-separated paths on Windows.

-When including a literal connect string in a search path, we use URL-encoding.
+When including a literal connect string _in an environment variable_, we must URL-encoding.
 Additional particular we require:
- - The first character of the unencoded string *must* be `{`.
+ - The first character of the unencoded literal connect string *must* be `{`.
    (Thus, the first character of the encoded string must be `{` or `%`, which is never the first character of a valid absolute path.)
  - All path-separating characters (`;` on windows, `:` elsewhere)
-   *must* be escaped.
+   *must* be escaped when URL-encoding.
    (RPC client implementations *may* operate by first splitting the string on the path-seprating character, and then by decoding the individual entries.)